rase-/SoftwareFactoryApplication/README.md

 can be done with a make target: `make install`.
 Essentially this target just invokes npm install.

 Also, the attached CoffeeScript files need to be compiled.
-This can be done by `make`, or `make build`.
+This can be done with `make`, or `make build`.

 To run the application after building, invoke `make run`.
 Since the app is a web application, you need to make an HTTP request to get the statistics for the given tasks.
-To view frequencies by category, send an http request with e.g. curl like so: `curl localhost:3000/category.txt`.
+To view frequencies by category, send a request with e.g. curl like so: `curl localhost:3000/category.txt`.
 To view by location: `curl localhost:3000/location.txt`.